IDGallagher/KNN/README.md

 result.Dispose();
 ```

-# Demo

-The demo folder contains 2 demos:

-- KnnApiDemo.cs, Illustrates various API usages from a basic to advanced level
-- KnnVisualizationDemo.cs: Illustrates a real scene where particles are colored based on their neighbourhood information.
-Shows how to dynamically rebuild your container and other advanced API usages

 ## Installation

 The project was made as a Unity Package.
 Just add the git URL to your package manifest and Unity should install it.